javadbat/jb-payment-input/Readme.md

 - will accept persian/arabic number char and convert them to english char

-- you can add iran bank image beside input to show which bank card number is inputed.
+- you can add iran bank image beside input to show which bank card number is inputted.

-this component use `jb-input` as a dependancy so you can customize it's style by jb-input css variables.
+this superset component on [jb-input](https://github.com/javadbat/jb-input) , just for payment info input with extra filter and ready to use validator

 ## Demo
 Demo & Sample in codepen: <https://codepen.io/javadbat/pen/rNvWdve>
 ## instructions